 The Lonak’s and the Sixth order join forces to fight against the Dark and it’s brilliant.
 The shaman character who can make water explode is useful when human’s bodies are made up of 55% water.
 That’s a nice skill in a war zone.
 There are an exceptional few set-pieces that are featured towards the finale.
 It’s brilliantly written and great to be back in this world.
 To be honest.
 I adored this and finished it in a day.
 Highly recommend. x

 Much like The Last Wish before, Sword of Destiny is a collection of short stories following a talented witcher called Geralt of Rivia.
 Although you can start the series with Blood of Elves which is where the full-length novels commence, I can’t recommend enough that even though a handful of these short stories are hit-and-miss, that they will add considerable depth to the future narrative arcs.

 I received a review copy of Phil Tucker’s – Killer Dungeon in exchange for an honest review.
 I would like to thank the author a lot.
 When I’ve been sent these advanced reader copies every other book has had to take a lower priority until I find out how Chris’ life or death adventure within Eurphoria Online concludes.
 This is one of my favourite, easy-going, nostalgic and exciting series that I’ve had the pleasure of reading for a while.
 It has already been rated on Fantasy Book Review in detail by Swiff at 8.8/10 and I would have given it a similar score which is why I am just leaving a few points here in a quick casual review. (more…)

 I received a review copy of The Second Collected Tales of Bauchelain & Korbal Broach in exchange for an honest review.
-I would like to thank T.M.
-Lakomy and Select Books Inc. for this opportunity.
+Thank you to Steven Erikson and Bantam Press.